Rivalry in Dixie: History

 The historic Dixie Theatre is a landmark in the heart of downtown Ruston, Louisiana.
 The theater was built in 1928 as the Astor Theater and showed films and presented concerts.
 The theater was renamed in 1932 as the Rialto and become the Dixie Theatre in the 1950s after being purchased by the Dixie Theater Corporation of New Orleans.
 The famous flashing star crowning the marquee was added in 1956.
 In 1996, the Dixie Center of the Arts was established to reinstate the Dixie Theatre as a center for entertainment and the arts in downtown Ruston as it hosts full seasons of events, parties, and concerts.

 In 2008, La Tech athletics director and head football coach Derek Dooley and USM athletics director Richard Giannini signed a four-game contract to renew the rivalry.
 Giannini stated, "We look forward to renewing our series with Louisiana Tech, one of our oldest rivalries in terms of games, and a quality opponent in the Western Athletic Conference."
 In 2010, Southern Miss won the first game of the renewed series, 13–12 on a rainy night in Ruston.
 The two teams opened their 2011 season in Hattiesburg in spite of heavy rain and high winds from Tropical Storm Lee on Saturday, September 3, 2011, on Fox Sports Net.
 Southern Miss won a nail-biter 19–17 thanks to a last minute field goal by Danny Hrapmann.

 With Louisiana Tech's move to Conference USA in 2013, Rivalry in Dixie is once again a conference rivalry.
 Currently, Southern Miss leads the series 36–18 over Louisiana Tech.

 On October 26, 2021, USM announced they were leaving Conference USA for the Sun Belt Conference.
 While the game will no longer be a conference rivalry, future matchups have been scheduled; at Louisiana Tech in 2025, 2029, 2032 and at Southern Miss in 2026, 2031, 2033.

 On July 15, 2025, Louisiana Tech announced they will be joining the Sun Belt Conference no later than July 1, 2027.
-The game will again be a conference rivalry game.
+The rivalry continued as a conference game as of the 2026 season.